Social Media Users Becoming More Privacy-Conscious

-The report highlights a divide between those who appear to care about privacy when it comes to social networks and those who seemingly do not.
+The report highlights a divide between those who appear to care about privacy and those that don't when it comes to social networks.
 As the Pew report notes, this could be that avid users of social media, who share lots of personal details, have abandoned any expectations of privacy, or are “uniquely unconcerned” about online privacy.

 On the flip-side, Pew suggest that the public still "cares deeply about their privacy online but those sensitivities have been ill-served by technology companies."

 Pew is careful not to point to Facebook directly throughout the report, but notes that Facebook is by far the most popular U.S. social network (in its recent S-1 filing, Facebook showed that its user base has ballooned to more than 845 million).
 Pew’s report says that the term "privacy settings" — as well as "unfriend" — are part and parcel of the Facebook experience.

 The Pew survey on Internet usage, conducted between April and May of last year, sampled more than 2,200 U.S. adults 18 and older.
 The survey found that two-thirds of U.S. Internet users had profiles on social media sites, up from just 20 percent in 2006.

 What does this suggest about the future of lead generation from social media sites?

 In a word...Trust.,/p>

 As a business owner or C-level Executive, the best way to get into the inner circle of your fans, friends, followers and connections on social media is to make sure you're always providing relevance and value.

 Whether on Facebook (with it's 845 million strong community), Twitter (having surpassed 500 million) or LinkedIn with a growing professional community of 150 million members, you want to be seen to be solving problems and protecting the interests of others by offering sound advice and actionable insights.